awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

-# Change Data Capture for DynamoDB Streams<a name="Streams"></a>
+# Change data capture for DynamoDB Streams<a name="Streams"></a>

  DynamoDB Streams captures a time\-ordered sequence of item\-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours\.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near\-real time\.

  Encryption at rest encrypts the data in DynamoDB streams\.
-For more information, see [DynamoDB Encryption at Rest](EncryptionAtRest.md)\.
+For more information, see [DynamoDB encryption at rest](EncryptionAtRest.md)\.

 A *DynamoDB stream* is an ordered flow of information about changes to items in a DynamoDB table\.
 When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table\.